holyaustin/cNFTs/README.md

-# Solana Compressed NFTs cNFT Collection
+# Solana Compressed NFTs cNFT Collection (Helius API)

 At a high level, state compression is a technique in which a off-chain data is secured by the Solana ledger, using a hashing algorithm to "fingerprint" the _off-chain_ data and storing it inside a